 Apex Capital Acquires Majority Stake In Juanita's Foods

-Pedro Palma Managing Director Apex Capital - Aaron De La Torre Juanita's Foods CEO“We are proud to partner with Juanita's, a brand that deeply resonates with Hispanic consumers in the United States and aligns with our values”.” - Pedro Palma, Managing Partner at Apex CapitalLOS ANGELES, CA, UNITED STATES, April 28, 2025 /EINPresswire / -- Apex Capital, a private equity firm focused on investing in the consumer sector across the Americas, is pleased to announce the acquisition of a majority stake in Juanita's Foods, a leading producer of authentic Mexican food products in the United States.
-The De La Torre family will retain a significant ownership interest and continue their involvement in the business.
+Apex Capital, a private equity firm focused on investing in the consumer sector across the Americas, announced the acquisition of a majority stake in Juanita's Foods, a leading producer of authentic Mexican food products in the United States.

-Juanita's Foods is a beloved brand with deep roots in the Hispanic community in the United States, widely recognized for its commitment to quality and authentic Mexican flavors.

 Through this strategic partnership, Apex Capital aims to support Juanita's growth by honoring its strong heritage, seeking to preserve stability for employees and customers, and driving innovation across its product portfolio.
 Core to Juanita's continued mission will be a focus on operational excellence, cultural authenticity, and meaningful community engagement.